linode/docs/docs/applications/configuration-management/Using-Laravel-Forge-with-Linode.md

 if in any way, you are not on the page, you can get to the deploy page by:

-1. Choose thue site that you are working on.
+1. Choose the site that you are working on.

 2. Make sure the `quick deploy` option is set to ON.